Happy birthday to my wee Scottish travel blog

 Whoosh – that was the sound of time hurtling by.
-This blog is two years old today!
+My Scottish travel blog is two years old today!
 It seems like no time at all since I started sharing my Scottish travels, and my beloved wee white dug with you all.

 They’ve been an incredible, whirlwind two years too.
 At times this blogging/social media malarkey has felt surreal.
 My boy has fans – actual fans!
 People who love following him on his adventures around Scotland.
 Fans, who’ve welcomed him ‘virtually’ into their lives and hearts.
 This blog, and subsequent spin-off feeds on Facebook, Twitter and Instagram have shown me the nice side of the internet.
 To me ‘Scotland with the Wee White Dug’ is more than just a blog, or social media page.
 It’s a cyber community.